 A scam means to defraud or embezzle or cheat as the case may be.
 Scam may also be likened to fraudulent deal, con game or confidence tricks.
 In fact it has taken different dimensions in the modern age.
-We hear stories and news about organizations getting conned of their money, accounts getting hacked; identity thefts; individuals been cheated online ad so on.
+We hear stories and news about organizations getting conned of their money, accounts getting hacked, identity thefts, individuals being cheated online and so on.
 Scams come in various forms, shapes and sizes.

-Scams target people of all backgrounds, ages, and sex and income levels across the world.
-There’s no one group of people who are more likely to become a victim of a scam.
+Scams are targeted at people of all backgrounds, ages and sex and income levels across the world.
+There’s no one group of people who are more likely to become victims of a scam.
 It’s not only a naïve or gullible mind who fall victim; all of us may be vulnerable to a scam at some point in time.
 Millions of older adults fall prey to financial scams every year.

-Scams succeed because they obviously look original like the real thing and catch you off guard when you less expected.
-They exploit your desire to be polite and respectful, as well as your generosity, compassion and good nature.
-Statistics as shown that lots of scams and cons had been delivered through phone, emails, internet, mails, social networking, in person, text messages, faxes etc
+Scams succeed because they obviously look original like the real thing and catches you off guard when you least expected.
+They exploit your desire to be polite and respectful as well as your generosity, compassion and good nature.
+Statistics as shown that lots of scams and cons have been conducted via phone, emails, internet, mails, social networking, in person, text messages, faxes, etc.

-Telephone scams.
-On yearly basis, countless of people lose their money and personal information to telephone scams.
-Typically, phone scammers will try to sell you something you hadn’t planned to buy and will pressurize you to give up personal information, like your credit card details or Social Security number.
+On yearly basis countless of people lose their money and personal information to telephone scams.
+Typically phone scammers will try to sell you something you hadn’t planned to buy and will pressurize you to give up personal information like your credit card details or Social Security number.

 Scammers will lure people with a surprise win.
 These scams try to trick you into giving money upfront or your personal information in order to receive a prize from either a lottery or competition that you never entered.

-Fake charity scams.
 Scammers impersonate genuine charities and ask for donations or contact you on the basis of collecting money for relief efforts after natural disasters.
 Not all organizations that claim to be charities or help people are reputable.
-Some con artists set up fake organizations, taking advantage of the public’s generosity immediately after a tragedy or major disaster had occurred.
+Some con artists set up fake organizations taking advantage of the public’s generosity immediately after a tragedy or major disaster have occurred.

-Tickets for popular concerts, plays, and sporting events can be expensive and sell out quickly, making it hard to support your favorite artists and teams.
-During this period while there are still scalpers outside of venues; there are many other ticket selling scams online by scammers.
+Tickets for popular concerts, plays and sporting events can be expensive and are sold out quickly making it hard to support your favorite artists and teams.
+During this period while there are still scalpers outside of venues there are also many other ticket selling scams online by scammers.

 Scammers prey on consumers and businesses that are buying or selling products and services.
 Not every transaction is legitimate.

-Census Related Fraud.
 The U.S. Census Bureau is the federal agency in charge of data collection about the people and economy of the United States.
 It must collect some personal and demographic information from people and businesses to do this research.
-Some con artists may disguise as Census Bureau to collect personal information about you to use for fraud, including stealing your identity.
+Some con artists may disguise as Census Bureau to collect personal information about you to use for fraud including stealing your identity.

 More sophisticated scammers have found ways to fraud and scam when buying or foreclosing on a home.

 What purpose would a strange caller need with your personal details?
-Often, they would use your valuable personal details for con purposes, so reveal less over the phone to a stranger particularly if they cannot verify who they are.
+Often they would use your valuable personal details for con purposes so disclose less over the phone to a stranger particularly if they cannot verify who they are.

-One of the keys to recognize scams/cons is that the scammers make you hurry in your decision making.
+One of the keys to recognize scams/cons is that the scammers tries to hurry in your decision making.
 The scammed is to think rationally and this involves time so do not be pressured or rushed into making a decision before you have had a chance to think your decision through.

-A Legitimate business would always reveal its true contact details such as a physical address or actual phone number which gives customers assurance that they can be reached at anytime if required.
-If you notice the business operates via P.O box or through a number that is difficult to trace, it is shady and you might be at a loss if something go wrong with any transaction.
+A legitimate business would always reveal its true contact details such as a physical address or actual phone number which gives customers assurance that they can be reached at anytime if required.
+If you notice the business operates via P.O box or through a number that is difficult to trace, that is shady and you might be at a loss if something goes wrong with any transaction.

-Know who you’re dealing with.
-If you’ve only ever met someone online or unsure of the legitimacy of a business, take some time to do a bit more research.
+If you’ve only ever met someone online or unsure of the legitimacy of a business take some time to do a bit more research.
 Do a Google image search on photos or search the internet for others who may have had dealings with them.

 Put a lock on your mailbox and shred your bills and other important documents before throwing them out.
 Keep your passwords and pin numbers in a safe place.